-Jazz Week returns on April 25 for the 8th consecutive year since it was revived by JazzBoston in collaboration with the artists, organizations, and venues of Greater Boston’s jazz community.
+Jazz Week returns from April 25 to May 4 for the 8th consecutive year since it was revived by JazzBoston in collaboration with the artists, organizations, and venues of Greater Boston’s jazz community.
 As always, the 10-day celebration of the music and our unique local jazz scene is scheduled to tie in with the Smithsonian’s national observance of April as Jazz Appreciation Month and Duke Ellington’s birthday on April 29th – and since 2012, with International Jazz Day on April 30.

 Jazz Week is also Boston’s contriibution to Jazz April, the campaign launched by the Jazz Journalists Association in 2013 to call attention to Jazz Appreciation Month, International Jazz Day, and local jazz celebrations in April, such as Greater Boston’s Jazz Week, and make April the month where everyone everywhere is touched in some way by the power and just plain fun of the music we call jazz.

 Highlighting the unique role jazz plays worldwide in breaking down racial and cultural barriers, the theme of Jazz Week ’14 is No Walls: A salute to the power of jazz to bring people together.

 No Walls is also the title of an anthemic composition by Aardvark Jazz Orchestra director Mark Sumner Harvey that is the first official song ever associated with Jazz Week.
 JazzBoston and Harvey, a member of the organization's Board of Directors and the force behind the original Boston Jazz Week in the 1970s, have invited musicians to perform No Walls throughout the week, each ensemble in its own style.
 Interested musicians should contact the composer at email@example.com for more information.

 Among the special events planned by JazzBoston for Jazz Week ‘14: